Asabeneh/JavaScript-for-Everyone/readMe.md

 let language = 'JavaScript'
 ```
 #### Exercises:String
-1. Declare a variable name company and assign it to an initial value "Coding Academy".
+1. Declare a variable name company and assign it to an initial value **"Coding Academy"**.
-1. Print the string  on the browser console using console.log()
+1. Print the string  on the browser console using *console.log()*
-1. Print the length of the string  on the browser console using console.log()
+1. Print the *length* of the string  on the browser console using *console.log()*
-1. Change all the string to capital letters using toUpperCase() method
+1. Change all the string to capital letters using *toUpperCase()* method
-1. Change all the string to small letters using toLowerCase() method
+1. Change all the string to lowercase letters using *toLowerCase()* method
-1. Cut(slice) out the first word of the string using slice, substr() or substring() method
+1. Cut(slice) out the first word of the string using *slice*, *substr()* or *substring()* method
-1. Check if the string contains a word Academy using includes() method
+1. Check if the string contains a word *Academy* using *includes()* method
-1. Split the string into array using split() method
+1. Split the *string* into *array* using *split()* method
-1. Split the string Coding Academy at the space using split() method
+1. Split the string Coding Academy at the space using *split()* method
-1. "Facebook, Google, Microsoft, Apple, IBM,Oracle, Amazon" split the string at the comma  and change it to an array.
+1. "Facebook, Google, Microsoft, Apple, IBM, Oracle, Amazon" split the string at the comma  and change it to an array.
-1. Change Coding Academy  to Microsoft Academy using replace() method.
+1. Change Coding Academy  to Microsoft Academy using *replace()* method.
-1. What is character at index 10 in "Coding Academy" string use charAt() method.
+1. What is character at index 10 in "Coding Academy" string use *charAt()* method.
-1. What is the character code of A in "Coding Academy" string using charCodeAt()
+1. What is the character code of A in 'Coding Academy' string using *charCodeAt()*
-1. Use indexOf to determine the position of  the first occurrence of e in Coding Academy
+1. Use *indexOf* to determine the position of  the first occurrence of c in Coding Academy
-1. Use lastIndexOf to determine the position of the last occurrence of e in Coding Academy
+1. Use *lastIndexOf* to determine the position of the last occurrence of c in Coding Academy
-1. Use trim() to remove if there is trailing whitespace at the beginning and the end of a string.E.g "  Coding Academy   ".
+1. Use *trim()* to remove if there is trailing whitespace at the beginning and the end of a string.E.g "  Coding Academy   ".
-1. Use startsWith() method with the string Coding Academy make the result true
+1. Use *startsWith()* method with the string Coding Academy make the result true
-1. Use endsWith() method with the string Coding Academy make the result true
+1. Use *endsWith()* method with the string Coding Academy make the result true
-1. Use  match() method to find all the a’s in Coding Academy
+1. Use *match()* method to find all the c’s in Coding Academy
-1. Use concat() and merge ‘Coding’ and "Academy" to a single string, "Coding Academy"
+1. Use *concat()* and merge 'Coding' and 'Academy' to a single string, 'Coding Academy'
-1. Use repeat() method to print Coding Academy 5 times
+1. Use *repeat()* method to print Coding Academy 5 times

 ### Numbers
-Numbers are integers and decimal numbers which can do all the arithemtic operators.
+Numbers are integers and decimal values which can do all the arithemtic operations
 Lets' see some examples of Numbers
 ```js
 let age = 35;